NLewe/Bayes-interaction-niche/README.md

 - fasta files for plant genes: concat_align.fa

-## Part 5 ###
+## Part 5 - Biomass of soil bacteria and AMF ####
-The biomass data for the AMF in the soil and for the bacteria in the soil is included.
+The biomass data for the AMF in the soil and for the bacteria in the soil is calculated.

 #### Files needed
+- Part5_biomass.R
 - dataNLrootstosoil.rds
-- meta files
+- meta files:
+  - meta_plants
+  - meta_M1wcontrol.xlsx
+  - meta_M1.csv
-- covariance_str_tree_trnl_plants.rds
+  - meta_soil_control.xlsx
 - PL_FA_conc_Soil.rds
+- SoilControlPL.xlsx
+- SoilControlNL.xlsx
+- FAME_RRF_biomarker.xlsx

-## Part 6 ####
+## Part 6  -  Radarplots and Procrustes analysis ####
 Figure 1 of the publication is calculated as well as the Procrustes analysis comparing the similarity of interaction niches as defined by diversity metrics.
 For each plant , the absolute values of the diversity metrics are used and the values compared between the two experiments.
+This is done by permutational Procrustes analysis.

 #### Files needed
+- Part6_Figure1_Radarplots.R
-- output from part 5
+- output from part 4 (All_metrics_E1, All_metrics_E2)

 ## Part 7 ####
 Principal component analysis (PCA)